China travel tour package for discerning travellers!

 Shanghai – Suzhou – Tongli (water town) – Wuhan – Yangtze Cruise – Chengdu – Xian – Beijing

-On this grand China tour, you’ll visit a multitude of UNESCO inscribed World Heritage Sites and the Chengdu Giant Panda Research Centre, hike the Great Wall, cruise the mighty Yangtze River, and savour authentic and quality Chinese cuisine.
+On this grand China travel tour, you’ll visit a multitude of UNESCO inscribed World Heritage Sites and the Chengdu Giant Panda Research Centre, hike the Great Wall, cruise the mighty Yangtze River, and savour authentic and quality Chinese cuisine.

 - Expert local guides hand-picked by company owners.